 It should be easy, right?

-The author advises that you shouldn’t eat processed food items as they are stripped out of nutrients and added with artificial flavors.
+The author advises that you shouldn’t eat processed food items as they are stripped of nutrients and added with artificial flavors.

 In short, most processes or packaged food items don’t give you nutrition.
 But they sure give you a fake sense of healthiness.